Pimzino/anthropic-claude-max-proxy/models.md

 2. Reasoning variants use extended thinking to improve response quality
 3. ChatGPT reasoning variants use OpenAI's effort-based reasoning system
 4. Custom models can override default specifications via `models.json`
-5. Model aliases (Anthropic native IDs) are accepted but not shown in listings
+5. Model aliases (Anthropic native IDs and OpenAI native IDs) are accepted but not shown in listings